Frequently Asked Questions

 What is a Fiver Plate?

-A Fiver plate is a partial baffle that covers the outer 5 rows of the tube field.
-This can be used at the shell inlet and outlet to reduce tube vibration.
+A Fiver plate is a specialized component designed to cover the outer five rows of a tube field.
+It's typically used at the shell inlet and outlet to minimize tube vibration.
+So, if you're dealing with issues related to tube vibration, a Fiver plate could be a practical solution.

 Why is the tube wall reduction only 1-3% in our tube-to-tube sheet configuration with a strength weld?